 An individual or provider agency must complete an application to provide services in the Community Services programs.
 Once you have met the minimum eligibility criteria, you may review the required application documents on:

 The required application documents may be downloaded for completion.
-Please contact Eligibility Operations Provider Contract Management at firstname.lastname@example.org to obtain the mailing address to submit completed documents.
+Access the Contact Information for Eligibility Operations Provider Contract Management (PDF) to obtain the mailing address to submit completed documents.

-If you prefer HHSC to mail you the required application documents, contact Eligibility Operations Provider Contract Management at email@example.com to request an application packet and obtain the mailing address to submit completed documents.
+If you prefer HHSC to mail you the required application documents, access the Contact Information for Eligibility Operations Provider Contract Management (PDF) to request an application packet and obtain the mailing address to submit completed documents.